phetsims/fourier-making-waves/doc/qa-notes.md

 * `phet.preloads.phetio.queryParameters` for PhET-iO (`null` unless `?brand=phet-io`)
 * `phet.fourierMakingWaves.FMWQueryParameters` are sim-specific

-All of the sliders in this simulation have interactive tick labels.
-If you want to quickly (and precisely) move the slider to one of the tick-label values, click on the label.

 ## Discrete screen

 The only animation in the sim occurs when the "Function of" combo box is set to "space & time".
 Use this setting to test